black eye (n.)

 In reference to dark eyes, often as a mark of beauty, from 1660s.
-Black-eyed is from 1590s of women, of peas from 1728.
-The black-eyed Susan as a flower (various species) so called from 1881, for its appearance.
+Black-eyed is from 1590s in reference to women, from 1728 in reference to peas.
+The black-eyed Susan as a flower name (various species) is by 1881, for their appearance.
 It also was the title of a poem by John Gay (1685-1732), which led to a popular mid-19c.
 British stage play of the same name.

 All in the Downs the fleet was moored,